openmindead/bootsplash-xiaomi/README.md

 # Some hints

 The end result may vary on different configurations.
-For instance, it may be a good idea to add `i915` to `MODULES` section of `mkinitcpio.conf` in case of Intel-based system, or use modesetting kernel options, etc.
+For instance, it may be a good idea to add `intel_agp i915` to `MODULES` section of `mkinitcpio.conf` in case of Intel-based system and use modesetting kernel options, etc.